keithfrazier98/graphql-circular-query/README.md

 Some overview bullets on the PoC

-- Datasources are static JSON files (as they are not the main piece of the project)
+- Datasources are static JSON files
 - Types are generated using [GraphQL Codegen](https://the-guild.dev/graphql/codegen)

 The schema includes a circular reference between the Book and Author types (in the GQL Schema).
 Query complexity is calculated by the amount of fields that a client queries, regardless of the depth.
 Each field has the value of 1 and the max complexity is capped at 1000.